Feni Girls' Cadet College: Medical facilities

-A reasonably well-equipped 18-bed hospital functions on campus.
+An 18-bed hospital functions on campus.
 It is looked after by the College Medical Officer, a serving Major/Captain from Army Medical Corps assisted by other medical staff.
 Minor ailments are treated here but for specialized or serious injury or illness the patients are referred to Feni Sadar Hospital/CMH Comilla.
 To guard against epidemics, vaccinations and inoculations are carried out as and when required.
 The cadets are weighed, measured and medically checked up and a proper health record is maintained of all cadets.

 The hospital also has an isolation ward for the segregation of patients with infectious diseases.

 In case a cadet needs an operation, all out efforts are made to inform the parents or guardians.
 However, if there is no time to inform them, such students are operated upon without any delay.
 The parents/guardians of cadets are required to submit a written permission for emergency, lifesaving surgery.
 In case of an emergency the authority rests with the principal.